 - fee waivers

 - discounted plans.

 What security measures are in place?

-Your safety is our top priority and we’ll do what we can to protect you.
-This may include adding a password to your account, removing names from your account, contacting you from a restricted email address and flagging your account so our team know you’re protected under the Enduring Support Scheme.
+Your safety is our top priority, and we’ll do what we can to protect you.
+This may include adding a password to your account, removing names from your account, contacting you from a restricted email address and flagging your account so our team know you’re protected under our Family Violence Policy.

 “Canberra Community Law’s Street Law and Women In Prison Legal Empowerment Sessions programs both work with people who have experienced domestic and family violence.
-We work collaboratively with the Staying Connected program to help reduce our client’s debt with ActewAGL through their Enduring Support Scheme.”
+We work collaboratively with the Staying Connected program to help reduce our client’s debt with ActewAGL.”